minwook-shin/flask-notion-database/README.md

 Now, you can use the notion-database features in your Flask routes.

+## Example

+run the example.py file to see how the extension works.

+http://127.0.0.1:8888/apidocs/#/ will show the swagger documentation of the api.

 ## License

 This project is licensed under the terms of the LGPL license.